defold/doc/docs/en/tutorials/war-battles.md

     ![palette](images/war-battles/palette.png)

-9. Click on a grass tile to select the tile as brush.
-Now paint the tile map layer as you see fit.
-You can hold <kbd>Shift</kbd> and click to make a selection on the layer.
+9. Click on a grass tile.
+This selects the clicked tile as the current brush.
+Then paint the tile map layer as you see fit with the grass tile.
+Select other tiles from the tile palette to paint different graphics.

+10. You can hold <kbd>Shift</kbd>, then <kbd>click and drag</kbd> to make a selection on the current layer.
 The selection then becomes your new brush.
-This is useful to copy rectangular areas.
+This is a useful way to paint with a brush consisting of multiple tiles.

     ![selection](images/war-battles/selection.png)